-The level of business of the subsidiaries, achieving budgeted occupancy, and the year-end financial position were in accordance with the directors' expectations.
+The level of business, achieving budgeted occupancy, and the year-end financial position were in accordance with the directors' expectations.
 The directors anticipate that the future level of activity will be in accordance with their expectations and consider that the project will yield returns in line with current forecasts.